 The 200-mile string of barrier islands known as the Outer Banks span most of the North Carolina coastline and feel like the south’s hidden gem.
-Outer Banks camping looks as dreamy as it sounds, with soft sand campsites tucked amongst dunes and coastal shrubs, just a short walk from an endless horizon where the Atlantic Ocean kisses the shore.
+Outer Banks campgrounds are as dreamy as they sound, with soft sand campsites tucked amongst dunes and coastal shrubs, just a short walk from an endless horizon where the Atlantic Ocean kisses the shore.

 While mainland campgrounds can be crowded and chaotic, camping on the Outer Banks is one of the best ways to find peace and isolation on the North Carolina coast.

 Snowbirds and summer vacationers alike can appreciate the Outer Banks for its mild winter temperatures and countless activities available on the Tar Heel State’s coast year-round.
-Campers on The Dyrt have shared their favorite Outer Banks camping sites, read on to find yours.
+Campers on The Dyrt have shared their favorite Outer Banks campgrounds, read on to find yours.